isomerpages/moe-edgefieldpri/_co-curricular-activities/Performing Arts/Angklung & Kolintung Ensemble.md

   </tr><tr>
     <td class="tg-dafn">Experiences</td>
     <td class="tg-u05r"> Members are given the opportunity to make music using Angklung, Kulintang and other instruments.
 They are learning traditional and modern songs.
-Members get opportunities to go on learning journeys where they learn more about music or get the opportunity to showcase their talent to the public.<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/E8htULEoeHs" height="315" width="560"></iframe></td>
+Members get opportunities to go on learning journeys where they learn more about music or get the opportunity to showcase their talent to the public.</td>
   </tr>
   <tr>
     <td class="tg-xwen"><span style="color:#222"> </span></td>